foundweekends/conscript/README.markdown

 * Fetches needed dependencies on first run
 * Uses the same ivy cache as sbt itself

-conscript assumes a convention and helps you apply it.
+conscript assumes a convention and helps you adhere to it.
 Firstly, `~/.conscript/boot` is used as a boot directory for all programs, to save space.
-Program launch configurations are stored according to their project's name on github, e.g. `~/.conscript/n8han/conscript`.
+Program launch configurations are stored according to the project name and script name, such as:

+    ~/.conscript/n8han/conscript/cs/launchconfig

-And finally, program scripts are created in `~/bin`.
+And finally, program scripts are created in `~/bin` that reference launch configurations, e.g. `~/bin/cs`

 Installation
 ------------